PHACDataHub/rust-tools/tools/ulid/README.md

 cargo build --release
 ```

-This tool is meant to be access in this devcontainer in an alias.
-I have had no luck in creating an alias that works to access it in this directory path.
-So, I have created a two line build script that will do a release build and copy the ulid executable into the `.devcontainer/library-scripts` directory where the Dockerfile will be able to copy it to a location that will work for an alias mapping (in the `vscode` user's directory).

-## Building this tool from a Dockerfile to be used in a container.
+## Building this tool from a Dockerfile to be used in a container (part of multi-stage build).

 You can actually build this ulid tool to be used in a container quite easily using a multi-stage build.